UniqueNetwork/unique_docs/docs/networks/extrinsics.md

 **Description**

-Sets onchain properties for the specified collection.
+Sets on-chain properties for the specified collection.
 Returns bool true on success.

 **Declaration**